maskaz/433_window_sensor/Readme.md

 # 433mhz/Attiny85 window sensor with tilt sensing

-Simple project from unused parts, builded for need to know in what status (open / close / tilt) windows are.
+Simple project from unused parts, built for need to know in what status (open / close / tilt) windows are.

 Needed parts: